U.K. Investigators Raid Cambridge Analytica Offices In London

 Investigators with Britain's information commissioner searched the London headquarters of Cambridge Analytica on Friday amid reports that the firm harvested the personal data of millions of Facebook users as part of a campaign to influence the U.S. 2016 presidential elections.

-The move comes after a British High Court judge granted a warrant to the data watchdog, Information Commissioner's Office, allowing its investigators search the firm's offices.
+The move comes after a British High Court judge granted a warrant to the data watchdog Information Commissioner's Office, allowing its investigators to search the firm's offices.

 The search is reported to be part of a broader investigation into possible ties between Cambridge Analytica and the campaign for the U.K. Brexit referendum.